Uniqueness of normalized ground states for NLS models: Introduction

 \section{Introduction}

 In \cite{HS}, we provided an abstract framework to prove the uniqueness of the ground states on Nehari manifolds.
-This has enabled us to derive results on the existence and non-existence of the normalized solutions for a large class of PDEs.
-These solutions, also called, minimizers with prescribed $L^2$ mass $c > 0$, have gained great interest in the last few years due to their numerous applications in physics.
+This has enabled us to derive results on the existence and non-existence of the \emph{normalized solutions} for a large class of PDEs (see applications in \cite{LS,Song,Song2,Song3,Song4}).
+Normalized solutions, that are solutions with prescribed $L^2$ mass $c > 0$, have gained great interest in the last few years due to their numerous applications in physics.
 In particular, they play an important role in studying the orbital stability of standing waves.
 The main goal of this work is to discuss the uniqueness of this important class of solutions by providing two general approaches.
 We will also connect this property to the strict monotonicity of the global branch of solutions of the original PDE.
 More precisely, we consider a general equation given by: